kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ### Demo
 </s>

-' We will not see any demo today
+' We will not see any demo today.
-' Instead will talk about past, more about what is possible in contrast to what can be possible
+' Instead will talk about the past, more about what is possible in contrast to what can be possible.

 ---

 ### Why Code Samples will be  in F#?

-> It is a mainstream - general purpose functional programming language for your daily web and mobile need.
-It is strongly typed and it works everywhere.
-It is #fsharp
+> It is a general-purpose functional programming language.
+It is a very much mainstream language.
+It works for web and mobile.
+It is very much strongly type language.
+It is F#.

+' In this slides, all code samples will be in F#.

 ***